-We will always try to respond to your complaint quickly, within five working days if we can.
+We will respond to your complaint as quickly as we can.
+This is usually within five working days.

 If you are dissatisfied with our response, you can ask us to consider your complaint at stage two.

-We will acknowledge your complaint within three working days.
+- acknowledge your request within three working days

-We will confirm the points of complaint to be investigated and what you want to achieve.
+- confirm the points of complaint to be investigated and what you want to achieve

 Scottish Public Services Ombudsman

 If, after receiving our final decision on your complaint, you remain dissatisfied with our decision or the way we have handled your complaint, you can ask the Scottish Public Services Ombudsman to consider it.

 There are some complaints that have an alternative route for independent review.
 We will tell you how to seek independent review when we give you our final response on your complaint.

 A complaint is any expression of dissatisfaction about our action or lack of action, or about the standards of service provided by us or on our behalf.